 Explore magical expanses of water and forested islands on foot, in 4×4 and mokoro (dugout canoes).
 An Okavango Delta Botswana safari is ideal for everyone, from the first time safari holiday goer to the more experienced safari connoisseurs.

 There really is so much to experience on an Okavango Delta safari and no visit is complete without a thrilling doors off scenic helicopter flight over the waterways.
 Why not top it off with a surprise champagne stop on a remote island within the Delta?
 Other activities we’ll delve into below so we can really wet your appetite.

-Are you Botswana safari ready?Get Started
+Are you Botswana safari ready?Get in Touch